 Data on safely surrendered and abandoned infants is collected by ICAN in an effort to track the ongoing effectiveness of SSBL in Los Angeles County.
-Efforts are made to gather information about mothers who safely surrendered their infants and those who abandoned their newborns in an unsafe manner, to see if there are differences in these two groups, or if either group "fit a profile."
-Although the report began by highlighting data up through 2017, the remainder will address incidents of safe surrender and abandonment in Los Angeles County between 2002 and 2017.
-During this fifteen-year period, 159 infants were safely surrendered and 68 infants were abandoned.
-Of the abandoned infants, 18 survived and 50 did not.
+Efforts are also made to gather information about mothers who safely surrendered their infants and those who abandoned their infants in an unsafe manner, to see if there are differences in these two groups, and if either group fit an identifiable profile that can be targeted for preventive intervention or services.
+These data elements were not collected during our baseline year of 2001, but began to be tracked and are included since 2002 for the purpose of identifying at risk populations.
+The remainder will address data elements and incidents of safe surrender and abandonment in Los Angeles County between 2002 and 2018 (exludes 2001 baseline data).
+During this sixteen-year period, 174 infants were safely surrendered and 68 infants were abandoned.
+Of the abandoned infants, 19 survived and 49 did not.

-The data collected for 2002 - 2017 continues to indicate that mothers who surrender or abandon their children do not typically fit the stereotypical picture of a young, unmarried teenager with no other children.
-However, it should be pointed out, that more often than not, we are unable to obtain much information about them.
+The data collected for 2002 - 2018 continues to indicate that mothers who surrender or abandon their children do not typically fit the stereotypical picture of a young, unmarried teenager with no other children.
+We've found women who surrender come from different walks of life, some many have been married, and some have had prior children.
+However, it should be pointed out, that more often than not, we are unable to obtain much detailed information about them due to their unique circumstances, struggles and their need for anonymity.